kasp470f/ShowdownVGCTeamSheet/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub Release](https://img.shields.io/github/v/release/kasp470f/ShowdownVGCTeamSheet)](https://github.com/kasp470f/ShowdownVGCTeamSheet/releases)

 This extension allows users to generate a printable VGC team sheet directly from their Pokémon Showdown teams.
-It fills out a PDF form with the team's details, making it easy to print and use during competitions.
+It fills out a PDF form with the team's details, making it easy to print and use during local competitions.

+It's intended to ease the process of creating physical team sheets for VGC events by automating the data entry from Pokémon Showdown.

 ## Features